Self-medication

 Self-medication with triptans

-Self-medication of migraine attacks with over-the-counter triptans Since April 2006, Naratriptan as Formigran® 2.5 mg in small packs of 2 tablets can also be purchased from the pharmacy without a prescription.
-Formigran® has the same active ingredients as the [...]
+Self-medication of migraine attacks with over-the-counter triptans: Since April 2006, naratriptan (Formigran® 2.5 mg) has been available without a prescription in pharmacies in small packs of 2 tablets.
+Formigran® contains the same active ingredient as the still available [...]